Abhay2132/face-rec/Known-bugs.md

 # Known-Bugs

-* Unable to distinguish the unknown person in an image
+1. -Unable to distinguish the unknown person in an image-
+>> the testing image resolution was too low so increasing the resolution fixed the detection and labeling